 (f) If the last project allocation in a Pool, Set Aside or geographic region requires more than the bonds remaining in that Pool, Set Aside or geographic region, such overages will be subtracted from that Pool, Set Aside or geographic region in determining the amount available in the Pool, Set Aside or geographic region for the subsequent allocation round.
 In no case will the last project to be allocated in a Pool, Set Aside or geographic region receive an Allocation unless at least 80% of the requested Allocation for that project is remaining in that Pool, Set Aside or geographic region for that round.
 No project that is unable to satisfy this condition shall be skipped in favor of awarding a project that meets this condition.
-If bonds within a Pool, Set Aside or geographic region remain unallocated at the end of an allocation round, they will be added to the subsequent round amounts in the same Pool, Set Aside or geographic region.
+Notwithstanding the foregoing, when the first or next highest-ranking project does not meet the 80% rule above, that project, as well as any subsequent projects in rank order that also do not meet the 80% rule, may be skipped over to the next highest ranking project that meets the 80% rule.
+If bonds within a Pool, Set Aside or geographic region remain unallocated at the end of an allocation round. they will be added to the subsequent round amounts in the same Pool, Set Aside or geographic region.
 In the final allocation round of the year, the allocations within a Pool, Set Aside or geographic region shall not exceed the amount of bonds available in the Pool, Set Aside or geographic region.